saidinesh49/CodeClock/README.md

 A Chrome extension that helps you to track and analyze your problem-solving speed across major coding platforms.
 Perfect for interview preparation and skill improvement.

+<strong>CodeClock Doesn't store any of your data., it is all upto your local device</strong>

 ## Features

 - 🕒 Real-time coding timer